nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## Introduction

 Teacher's Pet is a **desktop app for managing students, tailored for Teaching Assistants (TA) in the National University of Singapore (NUS)**.
-With Teacher's Pet, you can easily add, edit, delete, and view student information, as well as track their attendance, all using the command line.
+With Teacher's Pet, you can easily add, edit, delete, and view student information, as well as track their attendance, all using only your keyboard.
 Teacher's Pet offers a lightweight, efficient solution optimized for small (<30 students) classes and works completely offline, promising performance even with an unstable network connection.

 This user guide was designed to aid you in understanding how to use our product for your classroom needs.